atweiden/voidvault/INSTALL.md

 =======

-If you intend to run Voidvault on the current stock LiveCD, *you must free up disk space by removing pkgs* to avoid running out of room on the LiveCD's rootfs.
-Removing `linux-firmware-network` frees up over 100MB of disk space.
+If you intend to run Voidvault on the current stock LiveCD, *you must increase the size of the root partition* to avoid running out of disk space.
+Using the official Void Linux ISO, when you see the boot loader screen, press <kbd>Tab</kbd> and [append the following][overlayfs] to the kernel line: `rd.live.overlay.overlayfs=1`.
+Then, press <kbd>Enter</kbd>.

 In order to use Voidvault, install [Rakudo Perl 6][rakudo].
 Voidvault will automatically resolve all other dependencies.